HamedFathi/Replay/Idea.md

 type-speed:10 // controlling typing speed test
 backspace-speed:20 // controlling typing backspace
-start-fresh:true // clear the file's content if it is true, just modify the current file if false
+start-fresh:true // clear the file's content if it is true, just modify the current file if false next-script:./../FILE.vscreplay // calling the other file to make a chain call
 ---

 ...